AmrEL3taaL/mesba7/README.md

 # mesba7
-A chatbot in the terminal supports the new Linux users
+A chatbot in the terminal supports the new ubuntu -debian based- Linux users